 - Composition of the Board – Membership

-The chairperson and other members of the Institutional Review Board are appointed by the President of the college, who serves as the Head Official responsible for overseeing the activities performed by the IRB.
-The President also serves as the Signatory Official on the institution’s Federal wide Assurance.
+The chairperson and other members of the IRB are appointed by the president of the college, who serves as the Head Official responsible for overseeing the activities performed by the IRB.
+The president also serves as the signatory official on the institution’s federal wide Assurance.
 The IRB must have five or more members of varying expertise and diversity, including at least one individual from outside the college and one non-scientist to promote complete and adequate review of the research conducted at the college.
 All IRB members must undergo training in human subject protection (including ethical principles, federal regulations, and IRB procedures and policies) and sign a Member Agreement and Confidentiality Form*.
 The IRB chairperson and at least two board members will commit to two years of board service to ensure continuity.

 Per the federal authorization and guidelines, IRB membership must include:

 - Community/Outside member—At least one member who is NOT affiliated with the institution and who is not part of the immediate family of a person who is affiliated with the institution

 - Scientist—At least one member should have expertise in research/scientific methods

 - Non-Scientific member—At least one member should have a background in primarily a non-scientific area members of more than one profession/discipline